hvag/blog/terraform.md

 And with that, we have completed the first item in our backlog.
 We have code that will "present" two geographically dispersed data centers.

 And, speaking of plan, would now be the time to step back and produce an overall design for the desired end-state?
 I say no, that would be so "waterfall-ly".
 Let's take a stab at agile.
-We'll plan short sprints with frequent builds, working through our backlog of user stories.
+We'll plan short sprints with frequent builds, generating and working from user stories.

 Just because we can, lets run `terraform destroy` to blow-up the DCs.
 We can run `terraform apply` at any time to recreate them.
 And, with destruction being so easy, lets add user stories regarding controls and recovery capabilities.